-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 The duo hatched a plot to steal guns from a Bass Pro shop.
 One night in July 1997, Carr and six other guys dressed in all black smashed their way into the store and stole between 80 and 100 guns.
 They weren’t worried about getting caught, focusing instead on the imminent collapse of society.

 Society persisted and Carr spent five years in a Missouri prison although he was sentenced to seven.
 Rebellious and combative, he was in solitary numerous times, contemplated suicide but then converted to Buddhism (even publishing three short books on the topic).
 Now, his body is covered in ink, including a swastika, although it’s oriented in the traditional Buddhist way, not the Hitler way, he said.
 In addition to the swastika, he has Tibetan mantras.
-Om mani padme hum, a Tibetan prayer for compassion.
+Om Mani padme hum, a Tibetan prayer for compassion.

 A self-described mountain man, Carr is an enthusiastic storyteller, one who uses every inch of his 5-foot-11 frame to elucidate and elaborate, his gestures those of a college theater major, albeit a tattooed and felonious one.
 He’s prone to long rants, but is also a good listener, happy to suspend a story, although he almost always picks it up later.